-This hostel attracts those solo travellers looking for a more relaxed Bangkok experience.
+This is easily one of the best hostels in Bangkok for solo travellers looking towards a more relaxed Thai experience.
 Unlike the previous hostels on this list, it’s located away from the main backpacker area of Koh San Road in the hip residential area of Ari, close to Chatuchak weekend market.

 The dorm rooms are made from containers, although you’d never be able to tell from the modern interior.
 There is a huge courtyard area for relaxing, with bean bag social areas and the odd hammock for lounging around in.
 The hostel offers yoga each evening and Muay Thai sessions.

 The facilities are great too, with some of the best showers you’ll find in a hostel and a top-class free breakfast.
 The neighbourhood is full of cute cafes and street food stalls, pick up some delish Pad Thai and enjoy it back at the hostel courtyard.

 - Fast WiFi and co-working space within the hostel (extra charge)